LeFishe/piratedgames-megathread/README.md

 - [Sonarr](https://github.com/Sonarr/Sonarr) - Sonarr is like Radarr.
 - [Jackett](https://github.com/Jackett/Jackett)
 - [qBittorrent.ipnyb](https://colab.research.google.com/github/Xavy-13/qbittorrent/blob/main/qBittorrent.ipynb) - A Google Colab that downloads torrents from qBitTorrent to Google Drive.

+## **Paid Games that don't require a Pirated Version to play!**

+These games normally have community remakes, source ports, alternative versions, etc.

+- [Plutonium](https://plutonium.pw) - Free, Community made remaster of Call of Duty: Black Ops 2, Modern Warfare 3, and World at War.
+Provides a little bit of a fresh new experience, fixes problems with the original games, and is very good.
+Provides server lists, dedicated servers, online gameplay, and customizabale options for your gameplay.
+- [OpenRA](https://www.openra.net/) - Free, Open-Source, and community made remaster of Command & Conquer: Tiberian Daw, Red Alert 1, and DUNE 2000.
+Its pretty good and feels a bit like the original game with fixes, refreshment, better graphics, etc. Their official website provides more details.
+- [PowerSlaveEX](https://drive.google.com/file/d/1VFvOYKyjyFwH5sqSL5mz_jl3SdIUcAOY/view) - PowerSlaveEX was a free and open-source, PowerSlave Playstation Version source-port/remaster for PC which was taken down years ago.
+I only have the Windows Version of this game available including the mouse moving fix patch (Without this patch, it would make the game completely unplayable).
+In this game, you play as a marine fighting against the evil, Alien forces in Karnak, Egypt that killed the people there and turned them into egyption themed mosters like Anubis Headed Men, Mummies, Leopard Monsters, etc. There are an assortment of weapons from a Machete, Revolver, M60, a FlameThrower, Grenades, Homing Snake Rockets, etc. Another thing about this game is that there are powerups that give you special abilities and cool stats.
+If you want info about this awesome FPS game that was probably as good as DOOM, watch Br0leg's YouTube video about it: https://www.youtube.com/watch?v=kyXDWWzMvXw.

 ## **Direct Download Sites:**
 **Moderator's Choice: [CS.RIN.RU - Steam Underground Community](https://cs.rin.ru/forum/)** - Best place for any game, this should be the first place you check.
 Does not allow Scene releases.